mrjacobbloom/pattern-matcher.js/README.md

 ## Navigating this repo

 - `pattern-matcher.mjs` is the library or whatever.
-- `driver.mjs` is a set of inductive implementations of various structures that mirror Scala code from my class
+- `examples/` is a set of inductive implementations of various structures that mirror Scala code from my class
-- `mython.mjs` is an implementation of a language we're doing in my class.
 - [`lettuce/`](https://github.com/mrjacobbloom/pattern-matcher.js/tree/master/lettuce)
   is an entire implementation of another language we're doing in my class, including a Nearley parser.
 It has its own readme because it's a whole other